promulo/pinga/README.md

 # Pinga - A simple website status checker

 Pinga is website status checker written in Python.
-It consists of two independent parts.
+It consists of two independent components.
 On one hand, there is a producer that asynchronously and periodically (every 5 seconds) checks a given list of websites and sends the results as events to a configured aiven Kafka cluster.
 The second component is a consumer of Kafka messages that will process the produced